0xDarkwaveSiren/TrattoriaWeb/README.md

 ## License

-This project is created for Buon Gustaio restaurant.
+This project is created for Trattoria IL Buongustaio restaurant.
 Customize as needed for your use.

 ## Support